Working or Training Abroad as a Doctor

 - You would need exceptional reasons as to why you cannot complete F1 in the UK.
 Any application would need to be approved by your medical school in conjunction with your allocated Foundation School.
 Please see the UKFPO Reference Guide (2018).

 - It is possible to complete F2 abroad however hardly any Foundation Schools allow this.
+The Peninsula Foundation School do not offer F2 abroad.

 - To find out if it is possible visit the individual school's website.